This guide walks you through the process of creating load-balanced microservices.

 port: 8090

-Access from a client service
+Access from a Client Service

-The "User" application will be what our user sees.
-It will make a call to the Say Hello application to get a greeting and then send that to our user when the user visits the endpoints at /hi
+application to get a greeting and then sends that greeting to our user when the user visits the endpoints at /hi

 and /hello